-Note that the single-source plotting option applies also for the inversion which resulted in several subevents.
-The code prompts the user to specify the subevent he wishes to plot in Fig. 13 and Fig. 14.

-The variance reduction given in the Single Source plot in Fig. 13 then refers to the situation after adding the chosen subevent (for example, when plotting subevent 2, the varred value applies for the fit between data and the synthetics composed of subevent 1 and subevent 2).
+Note that the single-source plotting option is available also for the inversion which resulted in more than one subevent.
+The code prompts the user to specify the subevent he wishes to plot in Fig. 13 and Fig. 14, and only this is plotted.
+The variance reduction given in the Single Source plot in Fig. 13 then, refers to the situation after adding the chosen subevent (for example, when plotting subevent 2, the varred value applies for the fit between data and the synthetics composed of subevent 1 and subevent 2).
 The fit is calculated only from stations used in the inversion (the deselected stations are not considered).